agarthetiger/hint/README-development.md

 ## Testing

-See the `test` target in the Makefile.

-`pytest` will run the unit tests for this project with coverage.
+`make test` will run the unit tests for this project with coverage.

-## Updating dependencies

-`poetry show --latest` shows the currently configured dependencies plus whether there are later versions available.
-`poetry update` will update all dependencies to the latest version possible based on the version constraints in pyproject.toml.
-`poetry add click@~8.0.0` will add or update click to use v8.0.0 `poetry add click@latest` will update click to the latest available version.
-Note you need to be explicit about adding `--dev` to add or update dev dependencies.

 ## Versioning